walshbr/introduction-to-text-analysis/conclusion/adapting.md

 If you are planning to use terminal, the process is fairly similar.
 Once you have forked and have your own copy of the book on github, you will just clone it to your computer using the clone url found at the top of your repository's page on GitHub.
 Here is the one for the original book:

 ![github clone url](/assets/clone_url.png)
+Find your own clone url, copy it to your clipboard, and use it like so:

 ```$ git clone {your_clone_url here} ```